peteris-racinskis/crypto2/README.md

 ### How to use

-Download the [binary distributions available here](https://github.com/peteris-racinskis/crypto2/releases/tag/v1.1), decompress, navigate to root directory.
+Download the [binary distributions available here](https://github.com/peteris-racinskis/crypto2/releases/tag/v1.1), decompress, navigate to root directory, ensure exec permissions for **crypto2** and **launcher.sh**, make sure **launcher.sh** has a system-compatible shebang.
 Launch script available both here and in the release archive (already in the correct build directory) for straightforward evaluation purposes and example commands.

 **The script allows one to quickly go through an example use case for all commands.**
 ```